blackflux/apollo-server-tools/README.md

 Parse info object to easily access relevant information.

-### getDeprecationDate(schema, queryAst, offsetInDays = 0)
+### getDeprecationDate(schema, queryAst)

-Fetch nearest deprecation date that is accessed by the query as `http-date` string.
+Fetch nearest deprecation date that is accessed by the query as date object.
 Returns `null` when there is no deprecated access.
 Expects custom deprecation syntax, see below.

 Can e.g. be used to return a `Sunset` header.